gharials/dev-path/docs/internet-web/web-pages.md

 ## Developing basic web pages

 Create an HTML file; create a CSS file for styling it; create a JavaScript file for various events handling; link the CSS and JavaScript files to the HTML document.
+Put those files in a [server static directory](./web-servers.md#serving-static-contents) for serving to the client.
 This architecture can develop fairly complex web pages.
 In fact, that is how web pages were built for a long time.